Umbel convexity and the geometry of trees: More examples of metric spaces with non-trivial infrasup-umbel convexity

-The next theorem shows that a Heisenberg group over a Banach space with property $(\beta_p)$ has umbel cotype $p$.
+The next theorem shows that a Heisenberg group over a Banach space with property $(\beta_p)$ is infrasup-umbel $p$-convex.
 These examples are interesting since these Heisenberg groups do not admit bi-Lipschitz embeddings into any Banach space with an equivalent norm with property $(\beta)$, and thus are genuine metric examples.
-Indeed, an infinite-dimensional Heisenberg group contains $\bH(\bR)$ bi-Lipschitzly, and it was crucially observed by Semmes \cite{Semmes96} that $\bH(\bR)$ does not embed bi-Lipschitzly into any Banach space with the Radon-Nikod\'ym property (in particular a reflexive one) since Pansu's differentiability theorem \cite{Pansu89} extends to RNP-target spaces (cf \cite{LeeNaor06} and \cite{CheegerKleiner06} for more details).
+Indeed, an infinite-dimensional Heisenberg group contains $\bH(\bR)$ bi-Lipschitzly, and it was crucially observed by Semmes \cite{Semmes96} that $\bH(\bR)$ does not embed bi-Lipschitzly into any Banach space with the Radon-Nikod\'ym property (in particular a reflexive one) since Pansu's differentiability theorem \cite{Pansu89} extends to RNP-target spaces (cf. \cite{LeeNaor06} and \cite{CheegerKleiner06} for more details).

 \begin{theo} Let $p\in [2,\infty)$ and $\omega_\banX$ be any bounded antisymmetric bilinear form on a Banach space $\banX$ that satisfies the relaxation of the $p$-umbel inequality \eqref{eq:relaxed-p-umbel} with constant $C$.
 Then $(\bH(\omega_\banX),\sd_{\infty,1})$ satisfies the relaxation of the $p$-umbel inequality \eqref{eq:relaxed-p-umbel} with constant $\max\{C,2 \cdot 8^{1/p}\}$.